Conway’s Law of Engineering Management

 Conway’s Law, a principle coined by computer programmer Melvin Conway in 1967, states that “organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.”
 In simple terms, the way teams are structured within a company directly influences the architecture of the software they build.
 If teams are siloed or fragmented, the software systems they create will reflect that disjointedness, and vice versa – collaborative teams tend to build more cohesive systems.
 This is best explained via the following simplistic illustration:

-At Nexxen we’ve witnessed this law in action many times, both in positive and challenging ways.
-Below are a few real-world examples where Conway’s Law was applied, intentionally or otherwise, and how it shaped our technical architecture and teams structure.
+At Nexxen, we’ve witnessed this law in action many times, both in positive and challenging ways.
+Below are a few real-world examples where Conway’s Law was applied, intentionally or otherwise, and how it shaped our technical architecture and team structure.

 The Monolith